 But as many of us aren’t trained to be an athlete, crossing the 1,690-meter-long Kurima Ōhashi Bridge (来間大橋) to Kurima Island is a better option to travel between the islands.
 Plus, the views that you will get from this bridge that has an artistic curve are just magnificent (=ﾟωﾟ)ﾉ.

-If you wonder what is on Kurima Island, the most famous spot is Ryūgūjō Tenbō-dai (竜宮城展望台).
+If you wonder what is on Kurima Island, the most famous spot is Ryūgūjō Observation Deck (Tenbō-dai, 竜宮城展望台).
 It is an observatory with the image of the dragon palace in the Japanese folktale.
 Not only is the architecture amazing, but the scenery of Yonaha Maehama Beach and Kurima Ōhashi is also a must-see in the area!

 Furthermore, the island is known for its mango production.
-After you have had your fill of the awe-inspiring view, how about enjoying some mango ice cream or a cup of mango smoothie?
+After you have had your fill of the awe-inspiring view, how about enjoying some mango ice cream or a mango smoothie?

 How to Get to Yonaha Maehama Beach